dlt-science/science-notes/blogs/NetZero/netzero.md

 - **Setting Baseline Years and Targets:** Financial institutions establish baseline perimeters and specific emission reduction targets for high-emission industries such as cement, aviation, automotive, oil & gas, and power sectors.
 Each perimeter consists of a list of companies operating in one of these industries, serving as the starting point for evaluating environmental impact.

 - **Monitoring at Company and Portfolio Levels:** Banks meticulously monitor emissions data at both the company and portfolio levels, with detailed expectations for emission reduction.
-Actual emission values are compared against expected detailed GHG values during the Net Zero time horizon (2030 and 2050), facilitating a comprehensive analysis of the environmental impact.
+Actual emission values are compared against expected detailed GHG values during the Net Zero time horizon (2030 and 2050), facilitating a comprehensive analysis of the environmental impact {cite}`credit2022our2050`.

 - **Plethora of Metrics:** The metrics used within banks and industries, especially in the Oil & Gas sector, are not uniform.
-For example, Credit Agricole’s Net Zero Oil & Gas targets include 'Scope 1&2 of all counterparts and Scope 3 of upstream players, based on our on-balance sheet exposure.'
-In contrast, UniCredit’s Net Zero Oil & Gas targets consider only 'Scope 3, Category 11.'
+For example, Credit Agricole’s Net Zero Oil & Gas targets {cite}`credit2022credit` include 'Scope 1&2 of all counterparts and Scope 3 of upstream players, based on our on-balance sheet exposure.'
+In contrast, UniCredit’s Net Zero Oil & Gas targets {cite}`unicredit2022overview` consider only 'Scope 3, Category 11' {cite}`unicredit2022ourpath`.
 This example illustrates how targets vary depending on the metrics used.
 The Net Zero Banking Alliance should ensure a top-down approach that is equal for all market players.

 - **Integration of Net Zero in Credit Origination Processes:** It is essential to integrate Net Zero principles into credit origination processes.
 Each potential counterpart is evaluated from a Net Zero perspective, including determining if the counterpart falls within the baseline perimeter.
 If it does, the next step is to assess whether the counterpart adheres to the expected reduction plan outlined in Net Zero documents.
 If the criteria are met, the credit process proceeds; if not, additional documentation and commitments are requested.
 In some cases, if the criteria are not met, the credit may not be approved, ensuring support only for environmentally responsible businesses.